DanielShuey/testme/README.md

 #### `is?`
 > Creates an assertion

-> If there are no arguments you can do it simply like this

-    is? first_name: 'Deckard'

-> Or like this

     is? :first_name, 'Deckard'

-> If there are arguments, you can put your expression inside a string
+> If there are arguments, do like so

-    is? 'sum(2,2)', 4

-> Or put your arguments in an array
-(Although the Array is not necessary if there is only one parameter)

-    is? :sum, [2,2], 4
+    is? :sum[2,2], 4

 > Or you can also use a block

     is? {topic.sum(2, 2) == 4}

 > If the expected value is `true` you don't have to state it

-    is? 'simple?'

->

     is? :simple?